GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Casting Time**: 3 actions

-**Effect**: You produce a mostly translucent barrier of vaguely patterened colors to stretch out from a point you touch.
+**Effect**: You produce a mostly translucent barrier of vaguely patterned colors to stretch out from a point you touch.
 This may be a sphere of up to 5 yards, A hemisphere of 7 yards, or a pillar whose base and top are 3 yard circle and height is 30 yards.
 The barrier lasts as long as you concentrate on it.
 If the spellcheck was a critical success, it can last for a number of phases beyond this equal to your [Magic] bonus.

 Within the area of this barrier; creatures are unable to move from, interact with, or sense creatures on the material plane while they are ethereal and vice versa.
 Additionally, Ephemera and Fiend creatures cannot enter the area.
 Such a creature in the area when the barrier initially expands performs an incapacitation save even if it would not normally.
 If it is a critical failure, it is instead ejected from the space of the barrier (treat as knockback equal to one and a half of the distance between its current location and the edge of the barrier).
 A failure will instead treat it as prone while it occupies the space.
 A success has no effect and a critical success allows it to completely ignore the effects of the barrier and even end the spell if the points of success are equal to or greater than the spellcheck's.
 For the purpose of this incapacitation save, if a creature is a creature of undeath, it receives penalties equal to the % of missing points of undeath rather than penalties based on its wounds.